 - Name the template and provide a label if desired

-Setting due dates on action cards
+Setting due dates on action templates

-To ensure deadlines are included when you apply an action template, make sure that the 'automatically add due dates' option is checked.
+To ensure deadlines are included when you apply an action template, make sure that the 'Automatically add due dates' option is checked.

 We will refer to the image above for the examples below